niplav/site/range_and_forecasting_accuracy.md

 The resulting data is available [here](./data/metaculus.json).

-I then wrote a python script to convert the JSON data to CSV in the form `id,questionrange,result,probability,range` (`id` is a unique ID per question, which will come in handy later), while also filtering out yet unresolved questions and range questions.
+I then wrote a python script to convert the JSON data to CSV in the form `id,questionrange,result,probability,range`, while also filtering out yet unresolved questions and range questions.
 Here, `id` is a unique numerical ID per question, which will come in handy later, `questionrange` is the duration between the time for creating and resolving the question,